inet-framework/inet-showcases/wireless/ieee802154/doc/index.rst

 This showcase demonstrates the narrowband model, :ned:`Ieee802154NarrowbandScalarRadio`.
-It simulates a PHY that uses DSSS-OQPSK modulation, and operates at 2.45 GHz.
+It simulates a PHY that uses DSSS-OQPSK modulation and operates at 2.45 GHz.
 By default, signals are transmitted with a bandwidth of 2.8 MHz using 2.24 mW transmission power.
 The model uses the scalar analog model.

-The :ned:`Ieee802154NarrowbandInterface` module contains a :ned:`Ieee802154NarrowbandScalarRadio` and the corresponsing :ned:`Ieee802154NarrowbandMac`.
+The :ned:`Ieee802154NarrowbandInterface` module contains a :ned:`Ieee802154NarrowbandScalarRadio` and the corresponding :ned:`Ieee802154NarrowbandMac`.
 The radio medium module required by the radio is :ned:`Ieee802154NarrowbandScalarRadioMedium`.
 As per the name, the radio uses the scalar analog model for signal representation.
 The radio has default values for its parameters, based on the 802.15.4 standard.
-For example, by default it uses the carrier frequency of 2450 MHz, 2.8 MHz bandwidth, 250 kbps bitrate, and 2.24 mW transmission power.
+For example, by default, it uses the carrier frequency of 2450 MHz, 2.8 MHz bandwidth, 250 kbps bitrate, and 2.24 mW transmission power.
 As such, it works "out-of-the-box", without setting any of its parameters.
 The radio medium uses :ned:`BreakpointPathLoss` by default as its path loss